Reeperc/password-generator/README.md

 ## Usage

-To generate a password, run the following command in your terminal:
+To generate a password, run the following command in your terminal (it's just an exmeple):

 ```
-python password_generator.py --length 16 --no-digits
+python3 password_generator.py --length 16 --no-digits
 ```

 ### Command-Line Options